qqqlab/madflight/README.md

     - `led` LED driver
     - `mag` Magnetometer sensor (external)
     - `out` Output to motors and servos
+    - `pid` PID controller
     - `rcin` RC INput, retrieves RC receiver data
+    - `veh` Vehicle information
 - Most modules are interfaced through a global object, for example the `imu` object has property `imu.gx` which is the current gyro x-axis rate in degrees per second for the selected IMU chip.
-- For a quick overview of the objects, see header `src/madflight/interfaces.h` which defines the module interfaces.
 - The module implementations are in subdirectories of the `src/madflight` directory.
-Here you find the module header file, e.g. `src/madflight/imu/imu.h`.
-In the `extras` directory your find test programs for the modules, e.g. `extras/TestMadflight/imu.ino`.
+Here you find the module header file, e.g. `src/madflight/imu/imu.h`, and the interface declaration `src/madflight/imu/imu_interface.h`
 - The module files are usually header only, that is, the header also includes the implemention.

 ## Disclaimer